fengtan/ldap-explorer/README.md

 ```

 Supported values for `pwdmode`:
-- `secret` will read the bind password from VS Code's secret storage
+- `secret` will read the bind password from secret storage (encrypted)
-- `ask` will ask the bind password at connection time
+- `ask` will ask for the bind password at connection time
-- `settings` will read the bind password from VS Code settings (`bindpwd`)
+- `settings` will read the bind password from settings (`bindpwd` - plain text)

 * **ldap-explorer.show-tree-item-icons** (`false`)